 Moving further into the tomb the adventurers find a room with four stone caskets in.
 As they search, a ghostly spectre emerges from each and attacks the party, moaning ethereally.
 During the fight, the teams magic misfires in various ways including spawning a globe of impenetrable darkness in the doorway.
 Aiyu promptly decides to sprint full-pelt through the inky blackness and smashes into a wall, rendering him senseless.

-Even with all these challenges the spectres are soon vanquished, allowing access to their treasure.
-The team couldn’t help noticing Zook’s long beard was now made entirely of feathers.
+Even with all these challenges the spectres were soon vanquished though the team couldn’t help noticing Zook’s long beard was now made entirely of feathers.

 WhiteEagle: “I’m not even going to ask.”